Powered by RND

 About Alcohol Minimalist: Change Your Drinking Habits!

-The Alcohol Minimalist podcast is dedicated to helping habit drinkers and adult children of alcoholics to change their drinking habits and create a peaceful relationship with alcohol: past, present and future.
-We are proof positive that you can break unbreakable habits and create a peaceful relationship with alcohol.
+Change your relationship with alcohol without shame, guilt, or going sober.
+Join science-based coach Molly Watts to break habits and find peace through mindful drinking.
+Hosted by author and coach Molly Watts, this show is for daily habit drinkers, adult children of alcoholics, and anyone stuck in the “gray area” of alcohol use.
+Each episode blends neuroscience, behavior change psychology, and real-world strategies to help you build peace with alcohol — past, present, and future.
+You’re not broken.
+You’re not powerless.
+You just need new tools.
+Less alcohol.
+More life.
+Let’s do it together.
+New episodes every Monday & Thursday.
 Becoming an alcohol minimalist means: Choosing how to include alcohol in our lives following low-risk guidelines.
 Freedom from anxiety around alcohol use.
 Less alcohol without feeling deprived.
 Using the power of our own brains to overcome our past patterns and choose peace.
 The Alcohol Minimalist Podcast explores the science behind alcohol and analyzes physical and mental wellness to empower choice.
 You have the power to change your relationship with alcohol, you are not sick, broken and it's not your genes!
 This show is intended for educational purposes and does not constitute medical advice.
 If you are physically dependent on alcohol, please seek medical help to reduce your drinking.

 Podcast website